The positive reception Carmelo Anthony has received after George Karl's comments is inspiring

-After excerpts from George Karl's upcoming autobiography 'Furious George' slamming his former player Carmelo Anthony were released on Thursday, the New York Knicks star drew heavy praise from peers and coaches.
+After excerpts from George Karl's upcoming autobiography 'Furious George' slamming his former player Carmelo Anthony were released on Thursday, the Knicks star garnered heavy praise from peers and coaches.

-Walking past the Knicks locker room before New York's matchup against the Orlando Magic, Anthony was not willing to speak.
+Walking past the Knicks locker room before New York's matchup against the Orlando Magic on Thursday, Anthony was not willing to speak, however.

 "Are you serious, man?" a visibly frustrated Anthony asked reporters who were awaiting a comment.
 "No way."